Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 1. Shows Financial Strength

-A strong business usually has:
+A financially stable business usually has:

 • More assets than liabilities

-• Healthy cash flow
+• Adequate cash flow

-• Manageable debts
+• Manageable debt levels

-2. Helps in Financial Planning
+2. Supports Financial Planning

 3. Assists in Loan Approval